-The most famous hotels, cafes, and restaurants of Yufuin attract too many inconsiderate tourists now, much to the dismay of old hand patrons.
+The most famous hotels, cafes, and restaurants of Yufuin attract too many inconsiderate tourists now, much to the dismay of old-hand patrons.
 Places like Murata were once quiet refuges from the bustle of urban life where you could sit down and read by the fire all day.
 I wrote a part of my unpublished first novel on the balcony seat of Tenjosajiki back in the day.
-It is hard to get a seat at Tenjosajiki today, even on a weekday.
-Even harder to make a reservation at Yunotakean restaurant on the same grounds of Kamenoi Villa.
+Today it is hard to get a seat at Tenjosajiki even on a weekday.
+Even harder is to make a reservation at Yunotakean restaurant on the same grounds of Kamenoi Villa.
 Tamanoyu Hotel still maintains its old-timey flavor.
 It is possible to sit down for a quiet cup of tea.
 The food in Yufuin is still quite good if you avoid the most touristy spots.

 3. Educational Activities

 There are places in Yufuin other than Mingei Mura where you can join in pottery making.
 Yuzan is a small workshop where a pottery making experience is coupled with a pizza baking activity using an outdoor firewood oven.
 Hotaru Koubo is a workshop where you can turn clay on a potter’s wheel but you can also learn traditional benihana and indigo dying methods.
 Touki, Myu and Heikegama also offer pottery making experiences.
 In fact, there are about a dozen places in Yufuin that offer pottery making classes and experiences, which is a lot for such a small town.
 Most places charge around 3000 yen or so and will send the finished pottery to your home when it comes out of the kiln.

 Yufuin Flora House is a workshop that will teach you how to weave natural fibers on a manual loom.
 They charge between 1500 and 3500 yen for the experience of making a variety of items from a luncheon mat to a muffler.